 A special photosensitising cream is applied to the area to be treated.
 It is left on for a period of time ranging from 30 minutes to a few hours, depending on what is being treated.
 During this time it is important to protect the skin from excessive exposure to light, particularly strong sunlight, with clothing or dressings.

 Following this, a selected light, either red or blue light from a light emitting diode (LED), is shone on to the skin for between 8 and 20 minutes.
-Usually this is not uncomfortable, but when used to treat skin cancers or severe acne it can be uncomfortable for the duration of the LED light treatment and an air cooler and/or pain relief tablets can reduce this.
+Usually this is not uncomfortable, but when used to treat skin cancers or severe acne it can be uncomfortable for the duration of the LED skin therapy treatment and an air cooler and/or pain relief tablets can reduce this.
 Sometimes, when being used as a cosmetic treatment, lasers are used as the light source instead.

 What care is needed after treatment?